open-telemetry/opentelemetry-collector-contrib/docs/operators/file_input.md

 The `multiline` configuration block must contain exactly one of `line_start_pattern` or `line_end_pattern`.
 These are regex patterns that match either the beginning of a new log entry, or the end of a log entry.

+Also refer to [recombine](/docs/operators/recombine.md) operator for merging events with greater control.

 ### Supported encodings

 | Key        | Description